7 Ashwagandha Benefits for Women

 In Ayurveda, ashwagandha has been thought of as the most prominent Rasayana herb.
-Rasayana is translated to mean “path of essence,” and is described as an herbal preparation that promotes rejuvenation and youthfulness of mental and physical health.
+Rasayana is translated to mean “path of essence” and is described as an herbal preparation that promotes rejuvenation and youthfulness of mental and physical health.
 It was often given to children, the middle aged, and elderly people as a tonic to promote longevity.

 What Are Ashwagandha’s Benefits for Women?

 Ashwagandha has been proven time and time again to be a powerful herb when it comes to relieving stress, supporting the immune system, brain health, and overall vitality.
-But, how does it support and benefit women?
+But how does it support and benefit women?

 Women go through many changes during life and have many responsibilities on their shoulders.
 Perhaps ashwagandha may be what we need to help support women’s overall health, support our changing bodies, and provide anti-aging remedies.

-Here are ways ashwagandha benefits women specifically.
+Here are ways ashwagandha benefits women specifically:

 1. Helps Improve Sexual Dysfunction

-Many women experience sexual dysfunction at some point in their lives, although it is hard to know just how many since many people, not just women, are hesitant to bring this concern up to their medical providers.
+Many women experience sexual dysfunction at some point in their lives, although it is hard to know just how many since most people, not just women, are hesitant to bring this concern up to their medical providers.